youngdjn/postfire-regen/README.md

 - Solar radiation (March)

-## Intermediate products (produced by regen_compile_data.R)
+## Intermediate data products (produced by regen_compile_data.R)
 1. Plot-level dataframe
 	- includes columns for: climate variables, shrub etc % cover, fire-level data repeated by plot, topographic variables, distance to seed tree,
 2. Species data by plot dataframe
-	- includes columns for: plot, species, number and basal area of adults (defined in a previous input script as greater than some diameter), total number of seedlings, number of “young” seedlings (1-3 years old, defined in previous script), number of “old” seedlings (4-5 years old, defined in previous script),
+	- includes columns for: plot, species, number and basal area of adults (defined in a previous input script as greater than some diameter), total number of seedlings, number of “young” seedlings (0-2 years old, defined in previous script), number of “old” seedlings (germinated in first two years of fire, defined in previous script; accounts for fires of different ages), and number of “all” seedlings.
+All seedling count values are seedlings per year (over the years that apply--e.g., "Young seedlings" values are average number of seedlings that germinated per year in the last 3 years prior to plot survey)

 ## Functions